 Computing

-In order to ensure our pupils are provided with a balanced curriculum the computing programme of study has been broken down into three aspects of computing at each key Stage.
+At Mount Street Primary, our aim is to ensure that all pupils leave their time with us, fully equipped to enter their technological futures as the rapid pace of technological change requires pupils to not only know how to do something today, but to be fluid in their thinking for tomorrow.
+In order to ensure our pupils are provided with a balanced curriculum, the computing programme of study has been broken down into three aspects of computing at each key Stage.
 This allows pupils to develop their “computational thinking and creativity to understand and change the world” NC – Computing PoS.

 Computer Science (CS) – How digital technology works and programming.